gckang/HoosWhoPoop/README.md

 Make sure to have this folder saved under xampp\htdocs folder.

-Access the page from http://localhost/hooswhopoop/login.html.
+Access the page from http://localhost/hooswhopoop/login.html

-The files request.php and request-db.php are from POTD5 used only for reference.
+All the passwords stored in the database are encrypted, but the pattern is pass<USERNAME>!